Balacheran-Opsera/ip2location-io-MCP/README.md

   }
 }
 ```
+Remember to replace the `/path/to/ip2locationio`  path with your actual path to IP2Location.io MCP server in local.

-To get your API key, just [login](https://www.ip2location.io/log-in) to your dashboard and get it from there.
+6. To get your API key, just [login](https://www.ip2location.io/log-in) to your dashboard and get it from there.
+Replaced the `<YOUR API key HERE>` in above with your actual API key.

-Restart the Claude Desktop after save the changes, and you shall see it pops out in the `Search and tools` menu.
+7. Restart the Claude Desktop after save the changes, and you should see it appear in the `Search and tools` menu.

 # Usage